ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/operating-system.md

 ### OS Features

 Why did we start studying programming by considering the OS?
+OS features are the basis for the application.
+Let's consider how it works.

-Figure 1-4 explains interaction between the OS, [**applications**](https://en.wikipedia.org/wiki/Application_software) and [**hardware**](https://en.wikipedia.org/wiki/Computer_hardware).
-Applications are programs that solve user tasks.
-There are examples: text editor, calculator, browser.
+Figure 1-4 demonstrates the interaction between the OS, an application and hardware.
+Applications are programs that solve practical user tasks.
+Examples are text editor, calculator, browser.
 Hardware is all electronic and mechanical components of a computer.
 For example, these are keyboard, monitor, central processor, video card.

 {caption: "Figure 1-4.
-Interaction scheme of an OS with applications and hardware", height: "50%"}
+The interaction between the OS, an application and hardware", height: "50%"}
 ![Interaction Scheme](images/GeneralInformation/operating-system.png)

-According to Figure 1-4, applications do not access hardware directly.
-They do it through [**system libraries**](https://en.wikipedia.org/wiki/Library_(computing)).
+According to Figure 1-4, the application does not interact with hardware directly.
+The program does it through [**system libraries**](https://en.wikipedia.org/wiki/Library_(computing)).
 The system libraries are part of the OS.
-Each application should follow specific rules for interacting with them.
+There are rules to access the system libraries.
+Each application should follow them.

-The application can access only the features of devices that are supported by the OS. [**Application Programming Interface**](https://en.wikipedia.org/wiki/API) or API of the OS defines available devices features.
-Also, the API dictates a set of rules for working with devices.
-The API is a set of agreements for interacting components of the information system.
-Often a standard describes an interface of the specific OS (for example, POSIX).
-Such standards guarantee the compatibility of the OS and applications.
-The system libraries provide API.
+[**Application Programming Interface**](https://en.wikipedia.org/wiki/API) or API is the interface that the OS provides to an application to interact with system libraries.
+In general, the API term means a set of agreements for interacting components of the information system.
+These agreements become a well-known standard often.
+For example, the POSIX standard describes the API for portable OSes.
+The standard guarantees the compatibility of the OS and applications.

+OS [**kernel**](https://en.wikipedia.org/wiki/Kernel_(operating_system)) and [**device drivers**](https://en.wikipedia.org/wiki/Device_driver) are part of OS.
+They dictate which hardware features the application can access.
+When the application interacts with system libraries, the libraries request capabilities of kernel and drivers.
+If you need the hardware feature and OS does not support it, you cannot use it.

-The API describes the following aspects of the interaction between the OS and applications:
+When the application accesses the system library, it calls a library's [**function**](https://en.wikipedia.org/wiki/Subroutine).
+A function is a program fragment or an independent block of code that performs a certain task.
+You can imagine the API as a list of all available functions that the application can call.
+Besides that, API describes the following aspects of the interaction between the OS and applications:

 1. What action does the OS perform when the application calls the specific system function?

-2. What data does the function receive as an input?
+2. What data does the function receive as input?

 3. What data does the function return as a result?

 Both the OS and application should follow the API agreements.
 It guarantees the compatibility of their current versions and future modifications.
-Such compatibility would be unreachable without a well documented and standardized interface.
+Such compatibility is impossible without a well-documented and standardized interface.

-We have discovered that applications can operate without an OS.
-However, the OS provides ready-made solutions for interaction with computer hardware.
-Without such solutions, developers of applications should solve this task on their own.
+We have discovered that some applications work without an OS.
+They are called [bare-metal software](https://www.quora.com/What-is-bare-metal-programming-in-Embedded-systems).
+This approach works well in some cases.
+However, the OS provides ready-made solutions for interaction with the computer's hardware.
+Without these solutions, developers should take responsibility for managing hardware.
 It requires significant efforts.
-For example, consider the variety of devices of a modern computer.
-The software should support all popular models of each device.
-For example, all video cards should be supported.
-Without such support, the application would not work stably for all users.
+Imagine the variety of devices of a modern computer.
+The application should support all popular models of each device (for example, video cards).
+Without such support, the application would not work for all users.

-Let's consider the features that the OS provides via its API.
-We can treat all electronic and mechanical components of the computer (hardware) as resources.
-The software uses these resources for performing calculations.
-In other words, hardware executes all user's applications.
-The API reflects the list of hardware features that the application can use.
+Let's consider the features that the OS provides via the API.
+We can treat the computer's hardware as resources.
+The application uses these resources for performing calculations.
+The API reflects the list of hardware features that the program can use.
 Also, the API dictates the order of interaction between several applications and the hardware.

 There is an example.
 Two programs cannot write data to the same area of the [hard disk](https://en.wikipedia.org/wiki/Hard_disk_drive#Magnetic_recording) simultaneously.
 There are two reasons for that:

 1. A single magnetic head records data on the hard disk.
 The head can do one task at a time.

-2. One program overwrites data of another program in the same memory area.
+2. One program can overwrite data of another program in the same memory area.
 It leads to losing data.

+You should place all requests to write data on the disk in a queue because of these two problems.
+Then each request should be performed separately.
+The OS takes care of this task.

-Therefore, all programs' writing requests should be placed in a queue and executed one after another.
-The OS responses for this job.
-The [**kernel**](https://en.wikipedia.org/wiki/Kernel_(operating_system)) (see Figure 1-4) of the OS provides a mechanism for managing access to the hard drive.
+The kernel (see Figure 1-4) of the OS provides a mechanism for managing access to the hard drive.
 This mechanism is called [**file system**](https://en.wikipedia.org/wiki/File_system).
-In the same way, the OS manages access to all [**peripheral**](https://en.wikipedia.org/wiki/Peripheral) and internal devices of the computer.
-There are special programs called [**device drivers**](https://en.wikipedia.org/wiki/Device_driver) (see Figure 1-4).
-They help the OS to manage devices.
+Similarly, the OS manages access to all [**peripheral**](https://en.wikipedia.org/wiki/Peripheral) and internal devices of the computer.
+Besides kernel, there are special programs called device drivers (see Figure 1-4).
+They help the OS to control devices.

-What is the difference between the peripheral and internal devices?
+We have mentioned peripheral and internal devices.
+What is the difference between them?
 Peripherals are all devices that are responsible for inputting, outputting, and storing data permanently.
-These are a few examples:
+Here are the examples:

 * Keyboard
 * Mouse